sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     !!! note "Networking"
         More info on Docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

-    By running the above command, a container will be started exposing jupyterhub at port 8888 at localhost.
-You can approach the instance of jupyterhub by typing `localhost:8888` in your browser.
+    By running the above command, a container will be started exposing JupyterHub at port 8888 at localhost.
+You can approach the instance of JupyterHub by typing `localhost:8888` in your browser.
 You will be asked for a token.
 You can find this token in the terminal from which you have started the container.

-    We can make this even more interesting by mounting a local directory to the container running the jupyter-lab image:
+    We can make this even more interesting by mounting a local directory to the container running the JupyterLab image:

     ```sh
     docker run \